shorebirdtech/shorebird/TRUSTED_TESTERS.md

 You can use `shorebird run` to build and run your app on a connected Android device.
 This is similar to `flutter run --release` just with Shorebird's fork of the Flutter engine that includes the Shorebird updater.

+`shorebird run` wraps `flutter run` and can take any argument `flutter run` can.
+To pass arguments to the underlying `flutter run` use a `--` separator.
+For example:
+`shorebird run -- -d my_device` will run on a specific device.

 During this trusted tester period, you will likely see several logs from the shorebird updater.
 These are for debugging in case you have trouble